Go to Reviews.org US Edition

-If you need a portable Internet connection, whether you travel for work or leisure, coverage might be a more critical factor for you than someone settling in with Home Wireless.
-That’s why our top pick is Telstra’ Mobile Broadband plan.
+If you need a portable Internet connection, whether you travel for work or leisure, coverage might be a more critical factor for you than someone settling in with home wireless.
+That's why our top pick is Telstra's Large Upfront Data Plan.

 It's not the most economical Internet connection, but it's the most reliable for people travelling outside of metropolitan areas.

 If you're after a mobile broadband plan, we'd recommend sussing out your best options for pocket WiFi modems and WiFi dongles.

 If you mostly travel to areas with ample Optus coverage, you could save a little cash with its $50 plan.
-It’s a great alternative to Telstra if the Optus 4G network gets you by just fine and comes with a very decent 150GB of data.
+It's a great alternative to Telstra if the Optus 4G network gets you by just fine and comes with a very decent 150GB of data.

 To give you an idea of how those mobile broadband plans stack up, take a look at this week's most popular plans with 50GB or more.